 There's a new law (PDF) that describes how, when, and where you can fly drones for recreational purposes.
 Following these rules will keep you and your drone safe and will help keep the airspace available to everyone.

 - Register your drone, mark it on the outside with the registration number (PDF), and carry proof of registration with you.

-- Fly only for fun or recreation
+- Fly only for recreational purposes.

-- Never fly near other aircraft.
+- Never fly near other aircraft, especially near airports.

 - Never fly over groups of people, public events, or stadiums full of people.

 - Never fly near emergencies such as any type of accident response, law enforcement activities, firefighting, or hurricane recovery efforts.

 - Never fly under the influence of drugs or alcohol.